jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 JSONPath expressions
 --------------------

+Given its use to identify interesting parts of a document, not all of the published JSONPath spec is useful.
+Parts of a document will be considered interesting because of their type, position, or both.
+This contrasts with filter-type queries such as 'books costing less than X'.
-In searching through a model stocked with data is common to ask for database-style queries such as 'books costing more than X'.
-However, not searching, selecting from a resource that the programmer has requested, probably assembled on their behalf by their parameters where we can expect the developer to be interested in most of the content.
-Modify JSONPath for this actual situation.
-Avoid implementing, at least at first, the language features which are less likely to be used and are easily tested for inside the callback.
-At same time, add features which are more likely to be useful for this context.
+Examining REST responses it is likely we will not be explicitly searching through a full model but rather selecting from a resource subset that the programmer requested, assembled on their behalf using their parameters so we can expect the developer to be interested in most of the content.
+In creating a new JSONPath implementation, I have chosen to follow the published spec only loosely, thereby avoiding writing unnecessary code.
+This is especially the case, as in the books example above whereby a user of the library could easily add the filter in the callback itself.
+Following the principle of writing less, better I feel it is better to deliver only the features I am reasonably certain will be well used but keep open the ability to add more later should it be required.

+### Type in JSON

 We impose types on top of JSON/XML markup.
 Only few basic types defined in the markup languages themselves.
 Essence of marshaling.